 Christine Lagarde, president of the International Monetary Fund (IMF) called for more regulation of cryptocurrencies to combat criminal activities.

-Although certain Bitcoin features such as anonymity, risky investing cause investors concerns certain facts do not support the theory of criminal Bitcoin background.
+Although certain Bitcoin features such as anonymity, risky investing cause investors concern certain facts do not support the theory of criminal Bitcoin background.
 In his report, published in April 2018 the first Chief Scientist of Ministry of Economy and Innovation Rémi Quirion tried to dispel concerns about possible Bitcoin criminality.
 Quirion who is an outgoing Scientific Director at the Douglas Mental Health University Institute outlined that bitcoin is wrongly blamed to be used for money laundering and illegal activity.
 “Bitcoin is not above the law, nor is it a magnet for illicit transactions: it forms only a tiny part of the criminal money circulating around the planet,” his report stated.
-The first Chief Scientist explained in his paper that Bitcoin is used in illegal transactions quiet rarely as it "is less attractive for anyone who wants to make transactions without leaving a trace.”
+The first Chief Scientist explained in his paper that Bitcoin is used in illegal transactions quite rarely as it “is less attractive for anyone who wants to make transactions without leaving a trace.”

 A similar outcome was brought by the blockchain analytics company Elliptic research.
 According to the company report less than 1% of all bitcoin activities conducted between 2013 and 2016 involved money laundering.